n-r-w/protodep/README.md

 protodep - dependency tool for Protocol Buffers IDL file (.proto) vendoring tool
 =======

-## Evolution of <https://github.com/stormcat24/protodep>, which unfortunately has not been updated by the author for a long time
+## Evolution of <https://github.com/n-r-w/protodep>, which is the evolution of <https://github.com/stormcat24/protodep>

-## What's new in this fork (compared to the original project)
+## What's new in this fork (compared to n-r-w fork)
+- [x] Added support for git credential helpers

+### Stuff added in n-r-w's fork
 - [x] Added support for .netrc file
 - [x] Added support for local proto files import
 - [x] Added support for gitlab subgroups